There’s a lot of information on how to do relationship out there.

 Putting Down Barriers

-This is how many of us are; we put up our defenses when we know criticism of any kind is coming.
+This is how a lot of people are; we put up our defenses when we know criticism of any kind is coming.
 And it’s understandable, a lot of us don’t know how to process, retain, or deal with it.
 So this is an important step in the process of opening up communication.

 Allow yourself to put down your barriers.
 Look past the “Well this is just how I am.”
 Because let’s be honest, if your partner said that when you confronted them on something that hurt you, they’d just hurt you all the more.
 Know that it’s healthy to change, especially when you want to keep a healthy and open dialogue between the two of you.
 You want your partner to be able to be vulnerable when discussing an issue, so opening or starting to open up the dialogue will grow your intimacy with each other when you know that you can confront or speak with each other about anything and everything.